 A. Tests/quizzes and written assignments: (25% of grade)

-Tests/quizzes and written assignments will be administered during the semester.
-Subjects will include transpositions, clefs, foreign terms, written critiques of conducting as well as other subjects discussed in class.
-Midterm paper is due on Thursday October 18, 2018.
+Tests/quizzes, written critiques of conducting, and written assignments will be administered during the semester.
+Subjects may include transpositions, clefs, foreign terms, as well as other subjects as covered in class

 C. Attendance: (15% of grade)